Chidi93/Docker-Reproducibility-Homework/README.md

 # The output of the denoised image should look exactly like the one I have in the output folder in the git repository.

+# We can reproduce the output of the experiment when running the generated docker image inside a container.

+# I created multiple containers from the same image by giving each of the containers a different name and it reproduced the same result.